 - Trench Composting with Kitchen Scraps – Use small trenches to put your organic matter right where you want it to go.

-Managing a Compost pile
+Managing a compost pile

 Once you have done the other things that are in this composting guide, there is really not much that needs to happen once to keep the compost pile going.
 These articles will explain a few maintenance tips.